I lost 91 pounds in three years. Yes, 91 pounds!!

 Find an accountability person.
 Someone who isn’t going to let you slack, someone who can be your cheerleader, and your drill sergeant.
 They exist.
 Seek, and you shall find.

-Find an app that helps you track your caloric intake, and be more mindful of the food you are eating and its nutritional value.
+Find an app that helps you track your caloric intake and be more mindful of your eating habits and food nutritional value.
 You'd be surprised how fast you lose calories when you are more aware!

 Be kind to yourself.
 It takes 21 days to create a new habit.